Generate AI Policy

 4. Disclosure Requirement

 Authors must disclose any use of generative AI tools in the writing process.
-This disclosure must appear as a separate section at the end of the manuscript, prior to the references.
+Disclosure must appear in a separate section at the end of the manuscript, prior to the references.

 Statement Example:

-• This declaration is not required for the use of basic tools (grammar/spelling checkers, reference managers).
+• Disclosure is not required for basic tools such as spell checkers, grammar checkers, or reference management software.

-• If no generative AI tools were used, no statement is necessary.
+• If no generative AI tools were used, no statement is required.

 6. Ethical Standards and Consequences

-• IJIL adheres to the Committee on Publication Ethics (COPE) guidelines.
+• IJIL adheres to the Committee on Publication Ethics (COPE) principles and emerging guidance on the responsible use of AI in scholarly publishing.

-• Failure to disclose the use or misuse of AI tools in violation of this policy will be considered a breach of publication ethics.
+• Failure to disclose the use or misuse of generative AI tools in violation of this policy constitutes a breach of publication ethics.

-• Possible consequences include: 1) rejection of the manuscript during review, 2) retraction or correction of the article after publication, and 3) notification to the author’s institution if necessary.
+• Possible consequences include: 1) rejection of the manuscript during review, 2) correction, expression of concern, or retraction after publication, and 3) notification to the author’s institution where appropriate.